frane/rating_for/README.md

 # rating_for

-## A context-based rating plugin for Rails
+## A context-based rating gem for Rails
-This plugin allows you to add multiple different rating criteria to your ActiveRecord based model.
+This gem allows you to add multiple different rating criteria to your ActiveRecord based model.
 It provides column-caching, a polymorphic association for raters and works with both Rails 2 and 3.

-It's a pure model plugin and does not provide any view methods.
-Prototype, jQuery and company provide all excellent method an plugins for this.
+It's a pure model gem and does not provide any view methods.
+Prototype, jQuery and company provide all excellent methods and plugins for this.

 ## Installation
 Rails 2:

-    script/plugin install git://github.com/frane/rating_for.git
-    script/generate rating_for_migration
+Not supported anymore.

 Rails 3:

-    rails plugin install git://github.com/frane/rating_for.git
+Add the gem to your Gemfile:

+    gem 'rating_for'

+Generate the migration to create the tables and run it:

-    rails g rating_for_migration
+    rails g rating_for:migration
+    rake db:migrate

 ## Example